xiaolng/EtaCarEchoes/4Nathan/readme.txt

-These are the final light curve models: phase (in days relative to main peak), AB_mag, AB_mag_err.
+These are the final light curve models for filters griz.
+The columns are phase, AB_mag, AB_mag_err.
+  - Phase is in days relative to the main peak.
+  - AB_mag calculated per filter
+  - AB_mag_err the corresponding error